SPEEDRUNNING THE SPACETIME CONTINUUM

 Unlike the manifestation frameworks of The Secret and Supernatural, the hacks in this book aren’t just about belief, visualization, or frequency matching.
 Those works offer curated testimonials and emotionally persuasive methods — poetic narratives of transformation delivered as technique.
 But their models often bypass the most volatile and essential layer of the process: the dismantling of the self that precedes any meaningful rewrite.

 Writing a check to yourself, visualizing an outcome, entering altered states — none of it sticks without re-formatting the root code.
 Intention alone doesn’t rewrite reality.
 Before any genuine act of self-regeneration can occur, a massive depatterning must unfold — energetic, neurological, mythic.
 That process is not clean or linear.
 It is tragic.
 It is initiatory.
 It is, in every sense, a jailbreak.
-Speedrunning is not just a vision manual.
-It’s a record of how I inadvertently burned the original programming and made it back with a new operating system .
+Speedrunning is a record of how I inadvertently burned the original programming and made it back with a new operating system.

 Here are some works that share overlapping DNA with Speedrunning the Spacetime Continuum: